raspberrypilearning/3D-scene/en/step_3.md

 ![Backdrop with furniture and chairs](images/challenge2-backdrop-bedroom.png){:width="1000px"}

 Begin to think about the backdrop for your 3D scene.
-Just think and explore for now.
-You might want to explore the backdrops gallery for inspiration.

 In this project, for your scenery, you can **Choose a Backdrop** or you'll be able to make one.

-Remember to use **How to…** if you need support.
+Just think and imagine for now.
+You might want to explore the **Backdrops gallery** for inspiration.

 --- collapse ---
 ---